 CNH Industrial to announce 2022 Fourth Quarter and Full Year financial results on February 2, 2023

-CNH Industrial CNHI announced today that its financial results for the Fourth Quarter and Full Year of 2022 will be released on Thursday, February 2, 2023.
+CNH Industrial (NYSE: CNHI / MI: CNHI) announced today that its financial results for the Fourth Quarter and Full Year of 2022 will be released on Thursday, February 2, 2023.

 A live audio webcast of the financial results conference call will begin at 3:30 p.m.
 CET / 2:30 p.m.
 GMT / 9:30 a.m.
 EST on Thursday, February 2, 2023.
 It will be accessible at the following address: bit.ly/CNH_Industrial_Q4FY_2022.